dsp2003/clef/README.md

 + [F] Fixed learning of recipe for Ice Block on Ice pickup

-+ [M] Ice furniture recipes auto-learned on Ice Block pickup
++ [N] Ice furniture recipes auto-learned on Ice Block pickup

++ [R] Sandstone Bricks and furniture can be crafted via Iron Crafting Table (recipes auto-learned on Sandstone Block pickup) (removed from PG):
+ - Sandstone Bricks
+ - Sandstone Bed
+ - Sandstone Chair
+ - Sandstone Chest
+ - Sandstone Door
+ - Sandstone Table
+ - Sandstone Torch (x4)

 + [M] Mole and Frog merchant objects have proper icons and breakable.
 Also, both have Novakid lines, and the Mole has proper descriptions